6 Important Tips for Your DIY Sensory Room

 Share this article

-Sensory rooms are dedicated environments that offer controlled sensory stimulation and relaxation, making them ideal for children on the autism spectrum.
+Sensory rooms are specially designed environments that provide controlled sensory stimulation and relaxation, making them perfect for children on the autism spectrum.
+With elements like soft lighting, soothing sounds, and tactile objects, sensory rooms support self-calming, self-regulation, and sensory-motor development.

 Pinpoint sensory elements specific to your child’s needs